Feature Removal Is a Unifying Principle for Model Explanation Methods: Summarizing Feature Influence

 \item One feature selection method (MIR) uses a greedy optimization algorithm.
 MIR determines a set of influential features $S \subseteq D$ by iteratively removing groups of features that do not reduce the predicted probability for the correct class.

-\item One feature attribution method (CXPlain) and three feature selection methods (L2X, INVASE, MM) generate real-time explanations by learning separate explainer models.
-CXPlain learns an explainer model using a dataset consisting of manually calculated explanations, which removes the need to iterate over each feature after training.
-L2X learns a model that outputs a set of features (represented by a $k$-hot vector) and INVASE learns a similar selector model that can output an arbitrary number of features; similarly, MM learns a model that outputs masks of the form $m \in [0, 1]^d$ for images.
-These techniques can be viewed as \textit{amortized optimization} approaches~\citep{shu2017amortized} because they learn models that output approximate solutions in a single forward pass (similar to amortized inference~\cite{kingma2013auto}). \end{itemize}
+\item One feature attribution method (CXPlain) and several feature selection methods (L2X, INVASE, REAL-X, MM) generate real-time explanations by learning separate explainer models.
+CXPlain learns an explainer model using a dataset consisting of manually calculated explanations, which removes the need to iterate over each feature when generating new explanations.
+L2X learns a model that outputs a set of features (represented by a $k$-hot vector) and INVASE/REAL-X learn similar selector models that can output arbitrary numbers of features.
+Similarly, MM learns a model that outputs masks of the form $m \in [0, 1]^d$ for images.
+These techniques can be viewed as \textit{amortized} approaches because they learn models that perform the summarization step in a single forward pass. \end{itemize}

-In conclusion, many methods provide efficient explanations despite using summarization techniques that are inherently intractable.
-Each approximation significantly speeds up computation relative to a brute-force calculation, but we predict that more approaches could be made to run in real-time by learning explainer models, as in the MM, L2X, INVASE and CXPlain approaches~\citep{chen2018learning, dabkowski2017real, schwab2019cxplain, yoon2018invase}.
+In conclusion, many methods have developed approximations that enable efficient model explanation, despite sometimes using summarization techniques that are inherently intractable (e.g., Shapley values).
+Certain techniques are considerably faster than others (i.e., the amortized approaches), and some can trade off computational cost for approximation accuracy~\citep{vstrumbelj2010efficient, covert2021improving}, but they are all sufficiently fast to be used in practice.

+We speculate, however, that more approaches will be made to run in real-time by learning separate explainer models, as in the MM, L2X, INVASE, CXPlain and REAL-X approaches~\citep{dabkowski2017real, chen2018learning, yoon2018invase, schwab2019cxplain, jethani2021have}.
+Besides these methods, others have been proposed that learn the explanation process either as a component of the original model~\citep{fan2017adversarial, taghanaki2019infomask} or as a separate model after training~\citep{schulz2020restricting}.
+Such approaches may be necessary to bypass the need for multiple model evaluations and make removal-based explanations as fast as gradient-based and propagation-based methods.